-You will find a story writing kit and accompanying resources with lots of ideas for how the tasks can be incorporated into class time.
-Find out more here.
+Explore the resource to access a story writing kit and accompanying resources with lots of ideas for how the tasks can be incorporated into class time.

 Looking for a storyteller for your school?

-If you’re looking for a brilliant storyteller to bring the magic of storytelling to life, who is local to your school use our listings tool here!
+If you’re looking for a brilliant storyteller to bring the magic of storytelling to life, who is local to your school use our listings tool.